BrightspaceUI/actions/comment-on-pr/README.md

           message: |
             Thanks for the PR! 🎉

-            This is a sample multiline comment.
+            This is a sample multi-line comment.
-          only-post-once: true
+          post-mode: once
 ```

-Options:
+### Options

 * `message` (required): The message to display
-* `only-post-once` (default: `false`): Check whether the current message has already been posted before posting again
+* `post-mode` (default: `always`): How posting of the comment will be handled.
+Options are `always`, `once`, `hide-previous` or `update`.
+See [below](#post-mode) for details
+* `only-post-once` (default: `false`): This option is deprecated and should not be used going forward.
+Kept for backward compatibility.
+Will be removed in the future
-* `unique-key` (default: `"gh-actions_comment-on-pr"`): A unique key attached invisibly to the comment, for use with the `only-post-once` option
+* `unique-key` (default: `"gh-actions_comment-on-pr"`): A unique key attached invisibly to the comment, for use with the `post-mode` option

+#### Post Mode

+Every comment from this action includes a hidden key in an HTML comment, which is used by `post-mode` to detect if a post has already been created.
+Use `unique-key` to specify your own unique key, which can be useful e.g. if you want to uniquely post two different comments.

+* `always`: This will result in a comment always being posted to the pull request.
+This is the default mode
+* `once`: The first time the action is run it will post the comment but in subsequent runs it will not post anything
+* `hide-previous`: This will always look for a previous comment with the specified `unique-key` and hide it before posting a new comment with the most recent content
+* `update`: This will find a previous comment with the specified `unique-key` and update the contents of the comment